-Nokia Lumia 920 official with PureView camera and wireless chargingAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 920 official with PureView camera and wireless chargingAlex Wagner - Editorial Director of News and Content

 Today Nokia held its big Windows Phone event in New York City, and as expected, the company has taken the wraps off of its new flagship Lumia smartphone.
 Dubbed the Nokia Lumia 920, the device features Nokia PureView camera tech as well as wireless charging capabilities.
 Nokia also touted the Lumia 920's 4.5-inch 1280x768 PureMotion HD+ display, which is said to feature a fast refresh rate and can work with glove-clad hands.
 When it comes to powering the Lumia 920, users will find a 2,000mAh battery embedded inside the device, which Nokia says is the largest its ever put in a phone.
 The Lumia 920 will also be able to refill its battery wirelessly thanks to a wireless puck charger, which is based on the Qi wireless charging standard.
 Nokia also confirmed that the Lumia 920 features a 1.5GHz dual-core Snapdragon S4 processor.